-Charles Aris marketing associate Sydney Olszewski sat down with vice president Sarah Becker to discuss best practices and the most effective ways in which to welcome your organization's new team members.
+Charles Aris senior marketing associate Sydney Olszewski sat down with vice president Sarah Becker to discuss best practices and the most effective ways in which to welcome your organization's new team members.

 Sydney: You've hired top talent for mission-critical roles in your organization.
 What should you and your team do to properly prepare for their arrival?